MatthewMcGonagle/TSP_PictureMaker/docs/tutorial.md

 The greedy guess may take some time to make.
 Please be patient as it is being created.
 Once it is done, the interactive annealing will start.

-# Running the First Step of Annealing
+# Running the First Step of Annealing, the `sizeScale` Annealer

 There are different types of annealers to run on the problem.
 The interactive session starts with `sizeScale` annealer.
 This annealer starts by making a pool of vertices, such that each vertex touches an edge that is